 Field Octet Bits Description Proposed_Stop_Time 5 to 8 [31:0] Proposed stop time of the reservation period counted from the beginning of the MAC cycle in TIME_UNIT units where the size of a TIME_UNIT is equal to the base TICK size multiplied by a constant factor defined in the MAP header (see TICK_Factor in clause 8.8.3).
 The values of TICK are defined in clause 8.4.
-NOTE - Bits that are reserved by ITU-T shall be set to zero by the transmitter and ignored by the receiver.
+NOTE - Bits that are reser NOTE - Bits that are reserved by ITU-T shall be set to zero by the transmitter and ignored by the receiver.